Sp3ctro/Sp3ctro.github.io/_posts/2020-01-29-FRM-Reading-3.md

 ## VAR and Expected Shortfall

-The POT approach serves to add to the VAR estimation process, in which we can provide not only a VAR value, but also the expected shortfall when the VAR is exceeded (or in numerical terms; $E\left [ L_p \midL_p > VAR \right ]$).
+The POT approach serves to add to the VAR estimation process, in which we can provide not only a VAR value, but also the expected shortfall when the VAR is exceeded (or in numerical terms; $E\left [ L_p \mid L_p > VAR \right ]$).

 VAR with POT parameters is...